 You don’t have to watch the complete movie all at once.

 You can break the flick and episodes into smaller segments.
-Doing this can be very easy in films as scenes usually have a beginning and endpoint.
+This can be very easy in films, as scenes usually have a beginning and endpoint.

 Dividing into small parts is the best way to focus on vocabulary and pronounce it correctly.

-It will make approaching the movie less stressful and enable you to concentrate more on the context that comes from the plot.
+It will make approaching the movie less stressful and enable you to concentrate more on the context provided by the plot.

 4. Watch the same category twice